Rendering of Pluto

 Particle

-Flying aboard NASA’s New Horizons spacecraft, the Pluto Energetic Particle Spectrometer Science Investigation (PEPSSI) searched for neutral atoms that escape Pluto’s atmosphere and become charged — either through solar ultraviolet radiation or through charge exchange with solar wind particles — and then stream away from Pluto as “pickup” ions carried by the solar wind.
+Flying aboard NASA’s New Horizons spacecraft, PEPSSI searched for neutral atoms that escaped Pluto’s atmosphere and became charged — either through solar ultraviolet radiation or through charge exchange with solar wind particles — and then streamed away from Pluto as “pickup” ions carried by the solar wind.
 However, both before and since the 2015 Pluto flyby, PEPSSI has been capturing and recording valuable data about how energetic particles are accelerated by solar wind structures as they flow outward, in addition to serving as a critical monitor of galactic cosmic rays in the outer heliosphere.

 A detailed, 3D rendering of the New Horizons’ PEPSSI instrument.